 Mixing culture, religion, vast desert plains, Red Sea diving, ancient cities and the lowest point on earth – it really is the road trip of a lifetime with so much to offer for active family explorers.

-Here are 6 highlights every visitor to Jordan shouldn’t miss.
+Here are six highlights every visitor to Jordan shouldn’t miss.

 The Dead Sea

-Now as fun as it looks, be warned it’s not for everyone.
+Now, as fun as it looks, be warned, it’s not for everyone.
 The salt concentration is 34%, which can prove too much for those with delicate skin.
-Any scrapes or open parts of your body (be it your mouth, eyes) that come into contact with the water will sting immensely.
-For this reason, it’s not recommended for young children and I suggest you keep your head above water!
+Any scrapes or open parts of your body (be it your mouth, eyes, lady bits) that come into contact with the water will sting immensely.
+For this reason, it’s not recommended for young children, and I strongly suggest you keep your head above water!

-For those not ready to tackle the salty extremes, you may prefer to enjoy the Dead Sea mud instead, said to have many healing properties due to the salt and magnesium content.
-There is a string of luxury resorts that line the Dead Sea coast where you can either opt for a proper luxurious spa treatment or have some fun on the waterfront; coat yourself in the healing mud then either rinse off with the fresh water provided by the resort or take a dip back into the salty waters.
+For those not ready to tackle the salty extremes, you may prefer to enjoy the Dead Sea mud instead, which is said to have many healing properties due to its salt and magnesium content.
+There is a string of luxury resorts that line the Dead Sea coast where you can either opt for a proper luxurious spa treatment or have some fun on the waterfront; coat yourself in the healing mud, then either rinse off with the fresh water provided by the resort or take a dip back into the salty waters.

 On a lovely clear day, you will be treated to spectacular views as the sun sets over the Dead Sea and the mountainous backdrop of the West Bank.